astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 he was just fine until he hit the ground.
 It occurred to Einstein that during the fall, the painter was effectively feeling no gravity.
-Only when he hit the ground could he tell that he was being accelerated downward.
+Only when he hit the ground could he tell that he was being accelerated.
 In the SR part of this book, we insisted on only dealing with reference frames moving at constant speed, which we considered to be "inertial reference frames".
 However, a reference frame in gravitational free fall is *also* an inertial frame, because